 Under the Act dated August 30, 2019 amending the Commercial Companies Code and certain other acts (Amending Act), regulations concerning the mandatory dematerialisation of shares in businesses operating in the form of joint stock companies (spółka akcyjna) or limited joint-stock partnerships (spółka komandytowo – akcyjna) (hereinafter referred to as companies regardless of their legal form) will come into force on 1 March 2021.

-Provisions of the Amending Act regulating requirements as to the procedure of dematerialising shares and sanctions for failing to do so have been in effect since 1 January 2020.
+Dematerialization of shares means that physical certificates will be retired from the market ( both the bearer share certificates and registered share certificates) and will be replaced by electronic records.
 The Amending Act will not affect public companies as their shares are already dematerialised in accordance with the Act dated July 29, 2005 on trading in financial instruments.

-The choice of the entity keeping the shareholder register should have been made by the general meeting of the company by resolution, while the agreement with the keeper should have been signed by 30 September 2020.
+The choice of the entity keeping the electronic shareholder register should have been made by the general meeting of the company by resolution, while the agreement with the keeper should have been signed by 30 September 2020.
 In case of new companies, established after 1 March 2021, the choice of the keeper is made by the founders upon incorporation, while the agreement with the keeper should be signed immediately after registering the company in the commercial register.

-On 1 March 2021 all share documents expire, just as the books of shares no longer confirm who the shareholders are.
+On 1 March 2021 all physical share documents expire, just as the books of shares no longer confirm who the shareholders are.
 Instead, as of 1 March, the shareholder registers are opened and entries in the shareholder register become effective, which means that now only those persons who are entered into the shareholder register are deemed to be shareholders.

 Back to list

-February 24, 2021
+November 24, 2021